Photo: Dietmar Spolert

 Ivonne Fuchs is a passionate “Lied” singer and often collaborates with pianist Anna Christensson.
 Together, the duo has won first prize in the Swedish Chamber Music Society's competition “Ordet & Tonen” and performed at several renowned chamber music festivals throughout Sweden and Germany.
 Following a number of celebrated performances of Franz Schubert’s Winterreise, the idea of collaborating with musician and composer Svante Henryson was born.
 Supported by the Swedish Arts Council, Henryson set to music 24 poems from the suite Frånvarons speglar (Mirrors of Absence) by Syrian poet Faraj Bayrakdar.
 The song cycle was created especially for Ivonne Fuchs and Anna Christensson and was first performed in September 2017 at Ulriksdals Slottsteater Confidencen in Stockholm.
 In June 2018, Fuchs and Christensson were invited to perform at Akademie der Schönen Künste, where their first performance of the cycle in German (Spiegel der Abwesenheit) was recorded by Bayrischer Rundfunk.
 In the autumn of 2019, Daphne Records Sweden will release a CD recording of the song cycle in Swedish.

 Ivonne received her education at Hochschule für Musik Detmold, the Royal College of Music in Stockholm and the University of Opera in Stockholm, where she finished her master's degree in early 2010.
-For about 6 years, Ivonne tock regulary private lessons for Christa Ludwig.
-She worked Daniel Sarge in Vienna and currently get coached by Erika Sunnegårdh in Stockholm.
+For many years, Ivonne tock regulary private lessons for Christa Ludwig.
+She workes with Daniel Sarge in Vienna and currently get coached by Erika Sunnegårdh in Stockholm.

 © Ivonne Fuchs Stockholm 2023